Reza Pahlavi: 21st century

-Within Iran
+Support within Iran

+While Pahlavi has long presented himself as an alternative to Iran's ruling clerics, opinions about him remain deeply divided, with many Iranians still associating his family with the Shah's authoritarian rule.
 A report published by the Brookings Institution in 2009 said that Pahlavi lacked an organized following within Iran since there was no serious monarchist movement in Iran itself.
 The report described Pahlavi as having "little in common with the intellectuals and students who make up the core of the reform movement".

-During 2017–18 Iranian protests, some videos on social media showed demonstrators chanting slogans in favor of Pahlavi's grandfather and calling for his return.
-On many occasions the videos indicated the royalist slogans prompt others in the crowd to shout the slogans down.
+During the 2017–18 Iranian protests, some videos on social media showed demonstrators chanting slogans in favor of Pahlavi's grandfather and calling for his return.
+On many occasions the videos indicated the royalist slogans prompted others in the crowd to shout the slogans down.

-In January 2023, New York-based Iranian scholar and writer Arash Azizi noted that among younger Iranians on social media and at public demonstrations support for Pahlavi has become more visible and argued "To any fair observer of Iran, Pahlavi has a certain degree of support in Iranian society, although it is hard to discern just how wide this support is."
-He also noted that a number of Iranian dissident activists and celebrities including Dariush Eghbali (who had been imprisoned under the Shah's rule), actress Shohreh Aghdashloo, actor Hamid Farrokhnezhad and Olympian Kimia Alizadeh have come out in support of Pahlavi being a figurehead to unite anti-regime movements.
+In January 2023, New York-based Iranian scholar and writer Arash Azizi noted that among younger Iranians on social media and at public demonstrations, support for Pahlavi has become more visible and argued, "To any fair observer of Iran, Pahlavi has a certain degree of support in Iranian society, although it is hard to discern just how wide this support is."
+He also noted that a number of Iranian dissident activists and celebrities, including Dariush Eghbali (who had been imprisoned under the Shah's rule), actress Shohreh Aghdashloo, actor Hamid Farrokhnezhad and Olympian Kimia Alizadeh have come out in support of Pahlavi being a figurehead to unite anti-regime movements.

-The University of Navarra, a private Spanish Catholic research university, published an article in 2023 in which they found there was support for Pahlavi within Iran.
-In 2024 a poll conducted by an American research institute found that almost 80% of Iranians prefer Pahlavi over the current Islamic Republic leadership.
+The University of Navarra, a private Spanish Catholic research university founded by Opus Dei, published an article in 2023 in which they found there was support for Pahlavi within Iran.
+In 2023, an online poll conducted by the Berlin-based pro-Pahlavi (Note: In January 2026, ERF.I posted an open letter to Pahlavi on Twitter, in which they asked him to "lead the transition" in Iran and declared their "readiness to support" him.)
+Empirical Research and Forecasting Institute (ERF.I, established by Taghi Alereza, Houshang Lahooti and Noah Farhadi), with the help of machine learning, found that among the 9,000 respondents, almost 80 percent preferred Pahlavi over the current Islamic Republic leadership.
+The ERF.I poll result was cited by the conservative American think-tank Middle East Forum as an argument against "hesitation" in American government circles over backing efforts to restore the Iranian monarchy.

-Among Iranian expatriates
+Support among Iranian expatriates

-In 2006, Connie Bruck of The New Yorker wrote that Los Angeles is home to about 600,000 Iranian expatriates, and said it was a monarchist stronghold.
+In 2006, Connie Bruck of The New Yorker wrote that Los Angeles is home to about 600,000 Iranian expatriates and said it was a monarchist stronghold.

 A 2013 survey of Iranian-Americans conducted by George Mason University's Center for Social Science Research found that 85% of respondents did not support any Iranian opposition groups or figures.
 Of the remaining 15% who expressed support, 20% backed Pahlavi.